Jabulani-N/atlas-gan/to-do.md

               * this is better, because all images in my own version will be color, so no point in doing hard work.,
       * **we can ignore testing data for this project**.
         * `testing_data` items are used for supervised learning models to be evaluated. they are arranged the same way as the `images` and it's `labels`, but are separate so you can judge a model's labelling accuracy on data it has yet to see.
-- [ ]  rewrite preprocess method into a strong, independant function.
+- [x]  rewrite preprocess method into a strong, independant function.

+## MNIST Preprocessing

+* The preprocessor is source-agnostic.
+As long as it gets a list of images, it'll output a list of resized images

+* **be sure to remember to haev a dummy variable recieve second index of the output** (tuple), as the Preprocessing function will output a tuple of preprocessed images and a list of oriignal sizes.

-- [ ]  preprocess the MNIST
+- [x]  preprocess the MNIST
     * you may have this imported and preprocessed in a previous project
       * I do but it's in the form of a class's metohd.
     * what am i even preprocessing this into?
       * we're gonna
         * make a standardized shape (i'll do like 4xx pixel squares or something)
         * divide pixel values by 255 so they're fractions between -1 and 1 (I think this ends up being 0 and 1) because models prefer these values over larger integers
-        * [ ] we'll want it to recive the list of images and output the preprocessed images
+        * [x] we'll want it to recive the list of images and output the preprocessed images

 # DCGAN